DATA-690-SPRING-2022/Nikhitha_DATA690/World_Development_Explorer/wdx_analysis.md

 # Cereal production (kg per hectare) of two countries in 2010
  ![image](https://user-images.githubusercontent.com/78180757/112765211-11d8de80-8fda-11eb-803d-858b9d8d15bf.png)

-Here, I used a bubble chart to compare the percent of agricultural land, land under cereal production, and cereal yield between two countries, India and the United States, in order to examine the issue.
+In order to investigate the issue, I utilized a bubble chart to compare the % of agricultural area, acreage under cereal production, and cereal output between two nations, India and the United States.

-As seen above, the red color denotes the United States, while the blue color denotes India.
-As a result, in 2010, India had a much higher percentage of agricultural land (60.4%) than the United States (44.5%), and land under cereal cultivation in India is 100 million hectares, compared to the 57.5 million hectares in the United States.
-However, the cereal yield per hectare in the United States is 6978 kg, which is significantly higher than the 2676 kg yield in India.
+The red color represents the United States, while the blue color represents India.
+As a result, India had a far larger percentage of agricultural land (60.4%) than the US (44.5%) in 2010, and acreage under cereal cultivation in India is 100 million hectares, compared to 57.5 million hectares in the US.
+The cereal production per hectare in the United States, on the other hand, is 6978 kg, which is much more than India's 2676 kg output.
 # Employment of male and female in agriculture among different countries in 2013
 ![image](https://user-images.githubusercontent.com/78180757/112765319-ac392200-8fda-11eb-9930-928ce645b93e.png)

-In order to investigate the issue, I used a Scatter plot to compare the percent of male and female employment in agriculture in three countries: India, Canada, and the United States.
+I used a Scatter plot to compare the % of male and female employment in agriculture in three countries: India, Canada, and the United States, in order to study the topic.

-As shown above, the red color represents India, the blue color represents Canada, and the green color represents the United States.
-As a result, in 2013, India is the only country where female agricultural employment outnumbers male employment by about 16 percent with ratio of 59:43, while in Canada, male agricultural employment outnumbers female employment by 2.4 percent to 1.08 percent with ratio 2:1 and female employment in agriculture is 0.67 percent in the United States, while male employment is 1.87 percent.
+The red color symbolizes India, the blue color represents Canada, and the green color represents the United States, as seen in the diagram above.
+As a result, in 2013, India was the only country where female agricultural employment outnumbered male agricultural employment by about 16 percent with a ratio of 59:43, whereas in Canada, male agricultural employment outnumbers female employment by 2.4 percent to 1.08 percent with a ratio of 2:1, and female agricultural employment in the United States is 0.67 percent, while male employment is 1.87 percent.

 From the above information it is clear that India's agricultural employment is much higher than that of Canada and the United States.